 Questions?

-We define the pet tech market as digital products and services that use software or connected devices to help people care for, monitor, train, and keep their pets healthy and safe.
+We define the Pet Tech market as digital products and services that use software or connected devices to help people care for, monitor, train, and keep their pets healthy and safe.

 We include smart pet devices (such as trackers, feeders, cameras and health wearables), their companion apps and cloud services, tele-vet and digital health tools, and standalone apps for training, behavior, and daily pet management.